 Toenail Fungus Home Remedies

-This article is based on my own experiences with toenail fungus as well as the experiences of family and friends.
-I have personally tried five out of the six remedies on this list and found them to be effective.
+This article is based on my own experiences with toenail fungus, as well as the experiences of family and friends.
+I have personally tried five out of the six remedies on this list and have found them to be effective.

 The skin around the toenail is not always infected, but the entire toe can become swollen or inflamed in extreme cases of fungus.

 Men are more susceptible to toenail fungus than women, and doctors suspect that nail weakness may be partially hereditary.
 To positively diagnose toenail fungus, doctors will microscopically examine a sample of nail clippings to determine whether an infection is present.

 WebMD suggests that prescription creams and gels may be helpful in treating toenail fungus.
 There are also simple things you can do to prevent the problem in the first place.
 If you frequently suffer from toenail fungus, try your best to avoid: